From the World Heritage inscription:

 About the Garden Kingdom of Dessau-Wörlitz

 The Garden Kingdom of Dessau-Wörlitz is the first English-style landscaped garden in Europe.
-This 18th-century garden is a cultural landscape that depicts a garden design that features harmony with architecture.
-Duke Leopold III is credited for developing this landscaped garden as he is known to be an adherent of The Enlightenment.
+This 18th-century garden is a cultural landscape that depicts a garden design that features harmony with the architecture.
+Duke Leopold III is credited for developing this landscaped garden as he is known to be an adherent of the Enlightenment.
 His beliefs extended beyond his political views but also in terms of architecture and landscape gardening.
 This is exactly what transpired with the creation of this garden.

 Aside from the garden, the cultural landscape of the Garden Kingdom of Dessau-Wörlitz also features another important structure: the Wörlitz House.
 This is the first-ever classical building to be built in mainland Europe (it was constructed in 1769 to 1773).
 It is located at the center of Wörlitz Park.
 For the next 40 years, there were more parks and grand houses that were built in Dessau.
 Some of these buildings include Georgium Palace, Luisium Palace, Mosigkau Palace and Garden, Grosskühnau Palace and Garden, Sieglitzer Berg Hill, Kuhnau Park, and Wörlitz Park.